jessalocey/python_practice/README.md

 Practicing python
 * how to read files
-* how to use requests library
+* how to get URLs
 * creating a CSV parser